newerton/google-ai-studio-nextjs/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.

-This README provides clear instructions for cloning, installing dependencies, configuring environment variables, and starting the development server for the Google Gemini project with the Next.js Framework.
+This README provides clear instructions for cloning, installing dependencies, configuring environment variables, and starting the development server for the Google AI Studio project with the Next.js Framework.